lakam99/redweb/README.md

 ### WebSocket Server with Handlers

-RedWeb now supports **handler-based routing** for WebSocket connections, allowing you to modularize and secure your WebSocket message handling logic.
+RedWeb supports **handler-based routing** for WebSocket connections, allowing you to modularize and secure your WebSocket message handling logic.

 #### Defining a Custom Handler